-- 1. Start with p-type <100> Silicon of resistivity 10-30 ohm-cm.
+- Start with p-type <100> Silicon of resistivity 10-30 ohm-cm.
 Record the cassette data.
 Cleave the wafer into 4 samples and clean them using the standard wafer cleaning procedure.
 (ACEtone, ISOpropanol, DIonized water). - 2.
 Etch off the native oxide and measure the resistivity using the four point probe.
 If the resistivity is very different from the above mentioned value then start with a different wafer. - 3.
 Piranha clean the samples prior to oxidation.
 The instructions for the piranha clean are included in the lab handout on phosphorous diffusion. - 4.
 Since the devices are extremely sensitive to impurities in the oxide take extra precautions in handling the oxidation furnace.
-Use the designated boat and push rod for the silicon oxidation furnace.
-Clean the Boat and push rod with HF prior to each oxidation. - 5.
-Grow at least 5000 Angstroms of wet oxide on your samples.
+Use the designated boat and push rod for the silicon oxidation furnace. - 5.
+Grow about 5000 Angstroms of wet oxide on your samples.
 Use the oxidation times on the chart next to the oxidation furnace.
-Verify the oxide thickness using the color chart, ellipsometer, and the Rudolf FTM.
+Verify the oxide thickness using the color chart, ellipsometer, and the Filmetrics.
 You should include a test wafer in the oxidation step and etch down a portion of the oxide to measure the oxide thickness on the Dektak profilometer.